shelbyspees/speesblog/_posts/2015-03-02-book-review-seven-habits.md

 Habit 2 was about the bird's-eye view of how you want your life to be.
 Habit 3 is about what happens on the ground.

 Putting first things first is about doing the things that are available to you now to get you closer to your Habit 2 Self.
-The Urgency vs. Importance metric is super useful to understand here.
+The Urgency vs. Importance matrix is super useful to understand here.

 <img class="wide" src="{{ site.url }}/assets/comp/urgency-importance.png"/>